parsiya/parsiya.net/content/page/CheatSheet.markdown

 4. Press `ctrl+shift+enter`.
 5. UAC pops up.

+This also works if you select a shortcut and press `ctrl+shift+enter`.

 ### Firewall Rules in the Registry
 If you cannot delete firewall rules in the GUI, delete their corresponding rule in the registry (user rules are represented by a GUID).
-This also helps with reading the rules because rule text mmight not say which executable is targeted:
+Also helps with reading the rules because the rule text might not say which executable is targeted:

 Location: